 The best way to get your I-751 approved is to approach the process proactively.
-That is, understand what the I-751 petition is and prepare it so that you meet the requirements.
-Getting an I-751 denied will only lead to jeopardizing your permanent residence in the U.S. and/or expensive legal fees in an attempt to fix the situation.
+That is, understand what the I-751 petition is and prepare for it so that you meet the requirements.
+Getting an I-751 denied will lead to jeopardizing your permanent residence in the U.S. and/or expensive legal fees in an attempt to fix the situation.

 Why There’s a Conditional Period

-Green card fraud through marriage has historically been a problem in the U.S. immigration system.
+Historically, green card fraud through marriage has been a problem in the U.S. immigration system.
 Obtaining a green card through marriage is one of the fast ways to get permanent residence.
 Some have abused the U.S. immigration system to acquire these benefits.
 U.S. lawmakers established the conditional period to help weed out the few that are using marriage to circumvent immigration laws.
 Once USCIS approves the I-751 petition, those conditions on residence are removed and the conditional resident becomes a lawful permanent resident with a 10-year green card.

 Common Reasons for Form I-751 Denial